The Music Box Continues My Bond with the Pianola (Player Piano)

 Their reaction:

-To bring the Muro Box-N40 to Belgium and share it with my friends, I specifically used a shockproof and waterproof suitcase.
+To bring the Muro Box-N40 music box to Belgium and share it with my friends, I specifically used a shockproof and waterproof suitcase.

 My custom-made shockproof and waterproof suitcase.